Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

 ![](</transferTip3.png>)

-Congratulations, you have successfully transferred TIP-3 tokens from one to another Wallet.
+Congratulations, you have successfully transferred TIP-3 tokens from one to another Wallet 🎉

 </div>